 About halfway up the trees start to open up revealing the mountains around Canberra.
 On a clear day, you can see Black Mountain’s Telstra Tower out into the distance.

 The fire trail leading up to the summit is well marked and will take you to the hump’s base.

 At the base of the Camel’s Hump, there’s a foot trodden track leading up through the trees, with some rock scrambling needed near the top.

 It’s worth all the sweat when you reach the top and get breathtaking views over the Brindabella Ranges, Tidbinbilla Nature Reserve and adjoining Namadgi National Park.
 If you choose to visit this trail in winter, you’ll likely get glimpses of snow on the trail or the surrounding ranges.

 - Emergency beacon (there’s no mobile reception along most of this trail)

 From Canberra City, head south on Tuggeranong Parkway/Drakeford Drive following the signs to Cotter or Tidbinbilla.
 It will take about 45 minutes to reach the gates of Tidbinbilla Nature Reserve.
 Park at the Mountain Creek carpark about a 10-15 minute drive into the reserve.

-It’s also possible to start this hike from the Tidbinbilla Visitor Information Centre for a longer trek.
+It’s also possible to start the hike to the Camel’s Hump hike from the Tidbinbilla Visitor Information Centre for a longer trek.

 Distance Covered/ Elevation

-The hike to the peak is 11.6km return and takes about 3-4 hours.
-The trail climbs almost 600 metres in elevation.
+The hike to the peak of the Camel’s Hump is 11.6km return and takes about 3-4 hours.
+The trail climbs almost 600m in elevation.